This story originally appeared in 2016. The first sentence was updated to relate to current U.S. Open.

-As tough as it was, it was far from the only time that the remorseless U.S. Open monster enveloped an entire field of elite golfers.
+As tough as it was, it was far from the only time that a remorseless U.S. Open track enveloped an entire field of elite golfers.

 I’m grouping these three U.S. Opens together because golf was such a different game back then.
 Pars had not even existed yet.
 While it is impossible to compare those tournaments to more recent ones, there were some interesting stories that should be recognized.